LuisQAlmeida/42Portfolio/README.md

-# 42Portfolio
-My journey through 42 Porto - a collection of all the projects I’ve completed.
 # 42 Portfolio – Luís Quental Almeida
 > My journey through the 42 curriculum at 42 Porto.
 This repository indexes all the projects I completed as part of the **Piscine**, **Piscine Reloaded**, and **Common Core**.